-Council at its meeting on 11 May 2021 resolved that the matter be deferred to the meeting to be held on 24 May 2021.
+Council at its meeting on 11 May 2021 resolved that the matter be deferred to

 THAT Council conduct a safety audit at these roundabouts Gannon st Tempe and Ewart st Marrickville.
 With a mind to provide some barrier protection.

 There is a serious safety with these 2 roundabouts with multiple incidents with Motor Vehicles losing control and mounting the footpath at these 2 locations where school children walk to school.
 The owner of the property on the corner of Ewart st and Beachamp st has just had his front fence demolished by an out of control car for the 4th time and has told me of many near misses when cars have mounted the footpath with children walking to Marrickville West Primary School.